-- enter into or establish an SDA residency agreement with you, or
+- enter into or establish an SDA residency agreement, or

-- enter into a Residential tenancy agreement for a short-term lease with you, or
+- Residential tenancy agreement for a short-term lease, or

-- enter into a Residential tenancy agreement for a long-term lease with you.
+- Residential tenancy agreement for a long-term lease.

 The provider must also give the resident the information statement that matches the agreement.
 Either the: